SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 #### Inclusion Proof via Aggregated List

-All the *a<sub>i</sub>* in the list are aggregated into a single digest denoted *A* by computing the digest of their ordered concatenation.
+All the *a<sub>i</sub>* in the list are aggregated into a single aggregate digest denoted *A* by computing the digest of their ordered concatenation.
 This is expressed as follows:

 *A = H(C(a<sub>i</sub> for all i ∈ \{0, ..., N-1\}))* where *H* is the digest (hash) operator and *C* is the concatentation operator.